-- You’re unable to drip content.
+- You’re unable to drip content with the core plugin.

 - User upgrading and downgrading is a little confusing.

-S2Member packs quite the punch into its little free membership plugin.
+s2Member packs quite the punch into its little free membership plugin.
 Not only that, but the premium version sells for a one-time fee, not a recurring payment.

-The S2Member free version has content protection and PayPal buttons for integrating some membership functionality into your current website.
+The s2Member free version has content protection and PayPal buttons for integrating some membership functionality into your current website.

-Benefits of S2Member:
+Benefits of s2Member: